 - Code of Ethics: How does this choice relate to the ethical standards of my profession?

 SOURCE: Computing Cases

-7. Connect & Network.
-Be a teacher warrior for your students—-the challenges many of them face require us to give it our all everyday.
-Nearly every problem we face has already been solved by someone, somewhere—connect & network!
-(Sunarku Clifford Sykes)
+7. Sunarku Clifford Sykes: Connect & Network.
+Be a teacher warrior for your students—-the challenges many of them face motivate us to give it our all everyday.
+Nearly every problem we face has already been solved by someone, somewhere—connect & just ask!

-8. Bring your passions into your classroom.
+8. Kurt Minnar: ring your passions into your classroom.
 Connect your passions outside of school to the subjects you teach in school.
 Even subtraction & dancing can go hand-in-hand.
 Keep students engaged and moving, then they won’t have time to get distracted.
-(Kurt Minnar)